Preference-grounded Token-level Guidance for Language Model Fine-tuning: Main Method

 Considering the supervised-data availability, we present two \textit{minimalist} LM training objectives that utilize the learned preference-grounded guidance: \textbf{1)} a REINFORCE-style update when there is no supervised data; \textbf{2)} reward-weighted MLE when there are sufficient data.
 Our LM training directly starts from raw pre-trained checkpoints, without task-specific supervised pre-training.
 This choice is to keep the algorithm general and consistent in both situations we consider, since task-specific pre-training may not be feasible in the setting of few/zero-shot learning.

 As shown in Algo.~\ref{algo:reward_learning}, we train the reward function $r_\phi$ by the sequences sampled from LM~$\pi_\theta$.
 Since task-specific pre-training to $\pi_\theta$ is not assumed, over the course of training, $\pi_\theta$ itself can evolve from a less-preferred distribution to a highly-preferred one.
-To mitigate the impact of this distribution shift and keep $r_\phi$ as accurate guidance for LM training, we periodically re-estimate $r_\phi$ during the first half of the LM-training process, motivated by recent works in model-based RL \citep{mnm2021,wmopo2021,wmbrl2022}.
+To mitigate the impact of this distribution shift and keep $r_\phi$ as accurate guidance for LM training, we periodically re-estimate $r_\phi$ during the first half of the LM-training process\footnote{ In our preliminary study, we observed that this choice (``retraining the reward model only during the \textit{first half} of the LM-training process'') can save about 25-30\% compute without hurting the performance much, compared to the vanilla reward retraining (``retraining the reward model throughout the \textit{entire} LM-training process''). }, motivated by recent works in model-based RL \citep{mnm2021,wmopo2021,jointmatching2022,sdmgan2022,wmbrl2022}.

 \myparagraph{Without Supervised Data.} When the LM $\pi_\theta$ needs to discover good text generations by itself, the learned token-level reward $r_\phi$ can be used to provide dense guidance on generating each token, \ie, given the generation context $s_t$, select the next token $a_t$ such that $r_\phi(s_t, a_t)$ is high.
 Intuitively, for a generation trajectory $\tau$, if $\forall\, (s_t, a_t) \in \tau, r_\phi(s_t, a_t)$ is high, then the corresponding sequence-level evaluation $e_\phi(\tau) = f(\{r_\phi(s_t, a_t)\}_{t=0}^{T-1})$ can be also high, \eg, the average or summation of token-level rewards.
 The associated text sequence $\va$ will thus be preferable since $r_\phi$ is trained to reflect the sequence-level preference (\Secref{sec:method_framework}).
 Through $r_\phi$, the sequence-level preference is grounded into dense token-level guidance for LM training, without granularity mismatch or feedback delay.